LGBTQ people in the United Kingdom

-Today, lesbian, gay, and bisexual rights in the UK are among the most progressive globally.
-Same-sex marriage has been legal in England, Wales, and Scotland since 2014, and in Northern Ireland since 2020.
-Same-sex couples have full adoption rights across the UK, and anti-discrimination protections—covering employment, housing, education, and public services—have been enshrined in law through the Equality Act 2010.
+Lesbian, gay and bisexual rights in the United Kingdom are considered to be advanced by international standards.
+Same-sex marriage has been legal in England, Wales and Scotland since 2014, and in Northern Ireland since 2020.
+Same-sex couples have full adoption rights across the UK, and anti-discrimination protections — covering employment, housing, education and public services — have been enshrined in law through the Equality Act 2010.

-However, transgender, gender-nonconforming, and non-binary individuals continue to experience significant marginalisation.
-Studies have shown that over 60% of trans people report experiencing transphobia in the workplace, more than 40% face challenges accessing safe housing, and approximately 85% have encountered transphobic harassment in public spaces.
-Non-binary individuals face additional barriers, as UK law currently does not recognise non-binary gender on legal documents.
-Access to gender identity clinics remains limited, with long waiting times and reported difficulties for around 14% of those seeking care.
-Mental health disparities are also prominent, with around 47% of trans and non-binary people reporting long-term mental health conditions, significantly higher than among the general population.